csqvl/summer2020_research/_posts/2020-08-31-dejesusubri-FINAL_2.md

 #### Social Vulnerability Index (SVI) Breakdown at County Level

-As a measure of vulnerability during the Coronavirus pandemic, **crowding**, one of the fifteen social factors composing the *Social Vulnerability Index (SVI)*, serves as a metric to identify vulnerable US counties with high rates of **occupancy per room (PPR)**.
-The CDC calculates PPR at 1.5 or more persons per room, which leads to higher vulnerability of a household.
-This metric is particularly important during the spread of a new highly contagious infectious disease because crowding is a condition-based indicator that helps understand vulnerability at an urban and rural scale based on the National Center for Health Statistics(NCHS)/CDC classification.
+As a measure of vulnerability during the Coronavirus pandemic, **crowding**, one of the fifteen (15) social factors composing the *Social Vulnerability Index (SVI)*, serves as a metric to identify vulnerable US counties with high rates of **occupancy per room (PPR)**.
+The Centers for Disease Control and Prevention (CDC) calculates PPR at 1.5 or more persons per room, which leads to a higher vulnerability for a household.
+This metric is particularly important during the spread of highly contagious and infectious diseases because crowding is a condition-based indicator that helps understand vulnerability at an urban and rural scale based on the National Center for Health Statistics (NCHS)/CDC classification.

 **Methodology: Part 1:**
-As the Social Vulnerability Index (SVI) is broken down, how would focusing on a single social factor (Crowding) help understand the vulnerability of a household at a county/census tract level through the following framework?
-County Identification:
+As the Social Vulnerability Index (SVI) is broken down, how can focusing on a single social factor (Crowding) help us understand the vulnerability of a household at a county/census tract level through the following framework:
 1. SVI Vulnerability Level: 0.975-1 Level
 1. SVI Crowding Vulnerability Level: 0.975-1 Level
 1. National Center for Health Statistics(NCHS)/CDC classification
   * What is the classification of the most vulnerable counties?
-  * What region are they located?
+  * What region are they located in?
   * What are their characteristics?
       - Population
       - Main Industry(ies)